 Senior Citizens in New Jersey: Demographic Shifts and Regional Breakdown

-As of the latest data from the U.S. Census Bureau and state statistics, approximately 17% of New Jersey's total population is aged 65 or older.
-This is roughly in line with national trends, where the percentage of senior citizens has also been on the rise.
-In numbers, New Jersey is home to around 1.5 million senior citizens.
+As of the latest data from the U.S. Census Bureau and state statistics, approximately 17% of New Jersey's total population is aged 65 or older, comprising some 1.5 million senior citizens.
+This is roughly in line with national trends, where the percentage of senior citizens has also been growing.
 As of the latest available data from the Centers for Medicare & Medicaid Services (CMS) and the U.S. Census Bureau, approximately 1.6 million people in New Jersey are enrolled in Medicare (which includes individuals aged 65 and older, as well as some younger individuals with disabilities), accounting for about 18% of the state's total population.

 How New Jersey’s Senior Population Has Changed Over Time